- What is decommissioning?

 ☐ Have system records/information been mapped to an authorised retention and disposal authority?

-Organisation-specific (functional) and general retention and disposal authorities are issued by State Records NSW and published on our website .These provide the retention rules for specific categories of business records/ information.
+Organisation-specific (functional) and general retention and disposal authorities are issued by NSW State Archives and Records and published on our website .These provide the retention rules for specific categories of business records/ information.
 If no authorised retention and disposal authority exists for these records/information, the procedures for developing a retention and disposal authority are available.
+Please contact firstname.lastname@example.org for more information.

 ☐ Does the system contain records/information scheduled for long term retention or retention as State archives?